Yueleng/daily-english/chp1/06_How China forged self-made female billionaires.md

 ### habitual

 * *adjective*, usual or repeated.
-* *[example] These traits can then be used to determine whether someone attempting to make a transaction is likely to be the device’s habitual user.*
+* *[example]: These traits can then be used to determine whether someone attempting to make a transaction is likely to be the device’s habitual user.*

 ### stride